 Current applications for funding

 We are not open for applications at the moment.
-We will most likely offer a second application phase in the middle of 2017.
+We will most likely offer a second application phase around the end of May 2018.

 If you are an international PhD student we want to point out that you now may apply for funding of a German language course at any time.